Former Presidents And Political Rivals Share A Laugh Over Socks!

-HOUSTON (CBSDFW.COM) – A pair of former presidents got together Monday and shared a laugh.
+KENNEBUNKPORT, Maine (CBSDFW.COM) – A pair of former presidents got together Monday and shared a laugh.

 Former President Bill Clinton called on Former President George H.W.
-Bush in Houston and Bush was not caught off guard.
+Bush in Kennebunkport, Maine and Bush was not caught off guard.

 Bush tweeted a picture of the pair, calling Clinton who defeated Bush in the 1992 presidential election, “a great friend.”